TasvirChi/nginx-vod-module/README.md

 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.

-Copyright © Kaltura Inc. All rights reserved.
+Copyright © Borhan Inc. All rights reserved.